oasis-tcs/openc2-jadn/jadn-v1.1.md

 * **Data Model**:
     A concrete schema that defines the structure and value constraints of serialized data.
-    A single information model corresponds to multiple equivalent data models; two data models are equivalent if they represent the same information.
+    A single information model corresponds to multiple equivalent data models; two data models are equivalent if they define data values representing the same information.

 * **Presentation Format**:
     A view of logical values that does not necessarily preserve all essential content, used for display